0simp/AviaPlugins/README.md

 Removes annoying tooltips (eg toggle main sidebar)

+# Pronouns

+Adds client support for setting and viewing pronouns.
+Supports both global and per server pronouns

+To set global pronouns, go into your profile settings (the same place you go to set a pfp)

+To set per server pronouns, right click on the server you want to set your pronouns in and click "edit identity" (or long press if you're on avia mobile)

 # RoleIcons (REDUNDANT)

 Adds client side support for adding and displaying role icons.
 This plugin is now redundant because its functionality exists in normal stoat